Mikumikunisiteageru/Mikrubi.jl/README.md

 An introduction of this package and the model it implements has been published on [Ecography (10.1111/ecog.06283)](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.06283).

+Thank Michael Krabbe Borregaard @mkborregaard and Rafael Schouten @rafaqz for reviewing the code and the manuscript and giving greatly constructive opinions!

 If you apply the package or the model in your research, please cite them via the paper above or as the following after substituting the version:
 ```
 Yang, Y.-C., Zhang, Q. and Chen, Z.-D. 2023.
 Mikrubi: a model for species distributions using region-based records. – Ecography 2023: e06283 (ver.
 1.3.2).